 Mango Languages – This online learning resource has 70+ foreign language courses and provides a self-paced learning program to teach a new language through topical dialogue.
 Its unique methodology features content and exercises crafted by expert linguists and language teachers that allow learners to comprehend, construct and create conversations in the real world.
 NOTE: Users must create an account or use guest access.

-MarketLine Company Profiles (EBSCO) – Full-text profiles can be accessed and retrieved using the A-Z index.
+MarketLine Company Profiles (EBSCO) – Full-text company profiles can be retrieved from this subfile in Business Source Complete.